-2015 2014
+2016 2015

 Amount Rate Amount Rate

-Federal funds purchased \$ - 0.00 %\$ 6,825 0.50 %

-FHLB Advances 3,000 0.52 - -
+FHLB advances \$ 10,000 0.80 % \$ 3,000 0.52 %

 The Bank utilizes overnight borrowings from the FHLB for cash flow needs.
+Short-term borrowings at December 31, 2016 consisted of an advance from the Federal Home Loan Bank (FHLB) of \$10,000,000, due January 4, 2017 with interest at 0.80%.
 Short-term borrowings at December 31, 2015 consisted of an advance from the Federal Home Loan Bank (FHLB) of \$3,000,000, due January 7, 2016 with interest at 0.52%.
-Short-term borrowings from the FHLB at December 31, 2014 were \$-0-.

 The Bank has a \$7,500,000 federal funds overnight line of credit with a correspondent bank (\$3,500,000 on an unsecured basis and \$4,000,000 secured by investments).
-Borrowings on the line of credit at December 31, 2015 and 2014 were \$-0- and \$6,825,000, respectively.
+Borrowings on the line of credit at December 31, 2016 and 2015 were \$-0-.

-The Bank has borrowing capacity with the FHLB of Pittsburgh of approximately \$16,300,000, of which \$3,000,000 was outstanding at December 31, 2015.
+The Bank has borrowing capacity with the FHLB of Pittsburgh of approximately \$77,373,000, of which \$10,000,000 was outstanding at December 31, 2016.
 Advances from the Federal Home Loan Bank line are secured by loans of the Bank.

-The Bank also has access to borrowings from the Federal Reserve Bank Discount Window of \$1.3 million as of December 31, 2015.
+The Bank also has access to borrowings from the Federal Reserve Bank Discount Window of \$1,190,303 as of December 31, 2016.
 All borrowings through this facility are secured by specific pledge of loans.
-There were no borrowings outstanding under this facility at December 31, 2015 and 2014.
+There were no borrowings outstanding under this facility at December 31, 2016 and 2015.

-8. Income Taxes
+7. Income Taxes

-The Bank has incurred net losses since inception which has caused there to be no provision for income taxes, deferred taxes and income taxes payable for the years ended December 31, 2015 and 2014.
+The Bank has incurred net losses since inception which has caused there to be no provision for federal and state income taxes, deferred taxes and income taxes payable for the years ended December 31, 2016 and 2015.
+The Bank is subject to an annual thrift tax.

-The components of the net deferred asset as of December 31, 2015 and 2014 are as follows (in thousands):
+The components of the net deferred asset as of December 31, 2016 and 2015 are as follows (in thousands):

-2015 2014
+2016 2015

 Deferred tax assets:

-Organizational costs \$ 208 \$ 224
+Organizational costs \$ 192 \$ 208

-Net operating loss carryforwards 781 646
+Net operating loss carryforwards 549 781

-Allowance for loan losses 268 99
+Allowance for loan losses 428 268

-Loan origination fees - 8

-Accrual to cash - 6

-Other 3 2
+Other 43 3

-4.260 005

-Walter Manager and a second 1,260 985
+1,212 1,260

-Valuation allowance (925) (790)
+Valuation allowance (689) (925)

-Total Deferred Tax Assets, Net of Valuation Allowance 335 195
+Total Deferred Tax Assets, Net of Valuation Allowance 523 335

 Deferred tax liabilities:

-Depreciation 34 28
+Depreciation 67 34

-Loan origination costs 263 156
+Loan origination costs 368 263

-Prepaid expenses 18 11
+Prepaid expenses 26 18

-Accrual to cash 20 -
+Accrual to cash 62 20

 Net Deferred Taxes \$ - \$ -

-In assessing the realizability of deferred tax assets at December 31, 2015, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+In assessing the realizability of deferred tax assets at December 31, 2016, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and prudent, feasible and permissible as well as available tax planning strategies in making this assessment.
 Based on its review of all available evidence, Management determined it was more likely than not that the deferred tax assets will not be realized and accordingly has placed a full valuation allowance on the deferred tax asset.
-The deferred tax asset valuation may, accordance with the requirements of generally accepted accounting principles, be reversed in future periods, depending upon Bank's financial position and results of operations in the future, among other factors, and, in such event, may be available to increase future earnings.
+The deferred tax asset valuation may, in accordance with the requirements of generally accepted accounting principles, be reversed in future periods, depending upon Bank's financial position and results of operations in the future, among other factors, and, in such event, may be available to increase future earnings.

-The Bank has net operating loss carryforwards available for federal income tax purposes of approximately \$2,296,000 which expire from 2033 through 2035.
+The Bank has net operating loss carryforwards available for federal income tax purposes of approximately \$1,614,000 which expire from 2033 through 2035.

-9. Employee Benefit Plans
+8. Employee Benefit Plans